(adapted from the Academic Bulletin)

 - Examinees are not permitted to sit next to one another in any examination room but are to sit in alternate seats.

-- Examinees may only have the following items with them in the examination room during the course of any examination: laptop computers (refer to #12); writing pens; pencils; one copy of the examination; one copy of the examination bluebook or answer sheet; and, such materials as may be specifically permitted by the professor administering the exam.
+- Examinees may only have the following items with them in the examination room during the course of any examination: laptop computers (refer to #12), writing pens, pencils, one copy of the examination, one copy of the examination bluebook or answer sheet, scratch paper provided by the Registrar's Office (unless not permitted by the faculty member administering the exam), and such materials as may be specifically permitted by the faculty member administering the exam.
+If a calculator is permitted during an exam, one with memory is not permitted.

 - Examinees, when outside of the examination room, are not permitted to make reference during the course of an examination to any books, notes, outlines, or any other materials.